EGI-Federation/documentation/content/en/users/getting-started/_index.md

 accessible when the research center(s) have some spare resources.
 This enables the most efficient use of resources.

-{{% alert title="Note" color="info" %}} Users should not reply on (unused)
+{{% alert title="Note" color="info" %}} Users should not rely on (unused)
-resources not dedicated to their organisations, as access can be lost without warning, and data may be lost if not properly backed up.
+resources not dedicated to their organisation, as access can be revoked without warning, and data may be lost if not properly backed up.
 {{% /alert %}}